survivejs/webpack-book/manuscript/appendices/02_searching_with_react.md

 Beyond search, the approach is useful with routers too.
 As the user enters some route, you can load the dependencies the resulting view needs.
 Alternately, you can start loading dependencies as the user scrolls a page and gets adjacent parts with actual functionality. `import` provides a lot of power and allows you to keep your application lean.

 You can find a [full example](https://github.com/survivejs-demos/lunr-demo) showing how it all goes together with lunr, React, and webpack.
-The basic idea is the same, but there's more setup in place.
+The basic idea is the same, but there’s more setup in place.